 There is no reason to think that Amazon.com is particularly ‘at fault’ for the Amazon deforestation crisis, and when it comes to the climate crisis, they may be no more (but are certainly no less) responsible than many other multinational corporations.
 However, it is apparent that Amazon.com and Jeff Bezos have the financial resources to act on our behalf.
-Why should we give them any more of our money, until we know that they are going to use it to help humanity deal with this urgent threat?
+We must pressure them to use their money to help humanity deal with this urgent threat.
 They chose the Amazon name, so we choose them to step up.

 Experience the peaceful power in shared contemplation of the beauty and wonder of the Amazon rainforest and wishes for increasing well-being of this sacred place.

 Giving up buying gifts and decorations can add a new layer of joy to your celebrations.
 There are many alternative ways to share joy, generosity, gratitude, and loving-kindness.
 Buy Nothing Holidays can be part of the #Amazon4Amazon boycott.

 Get new content delivered directly to your inbox.